Dafloresdiaz/neovim_config/README.md

 # Neovim Init File

-The purpose of this repo is that you can use the nit file.
+The purpose of this repo is that you can use the init file.
 You can clone or copy/paste the init file.

 ## How to use the init file: